jo0natan/Aegis/README.md

 ## Ecosystem Overview
 This repository consolidates advanced active reverse engineering, runtime hardening, heap memory control, and corporate telemetry evasion studies conducted within the Analyst's laboratory.
 The absolute objective of this framework is to achieve complete sovereignty over the browser execution runtime environment and its corresponding hardware infrastructure (**GrapheneOS running on a Google Pixel 7 Pro equipped with a Titan M2 security chip**).

-The architecture was designed under the strict guidelines of the **CIA Triad** and **Defense-in-Depth**, forcing invasive client-side applications and trackers (such as the Datadog RUM injected by the Claude AI web interface) to fail silently at the edge of our perimeter, while total control over physical user interactions and DOM integrity remains under our explicit custody.
+The architecture was designed under the strict guidelines of the **CIA Triad** and **Defense-in-Depth**, forcing invasive client-side applications and trackers (such as the telemetry providers RUM injected by web interface hostile applications) to fail silently at the edge of our perimeter, while total control over physical user interactions and DOM integrity remains under our explicit custody.

 ---
 ## Security Architecture (Defense-in-Depth)